-Targeted activities like these, together with the Crop Trust's long-term grants for the daily work of crop conservation, accounted for a total expenditure of USD 35.7 million in 2019, of which USD 34.2 million related to program activities.
-Operational expenditures were 4.3% of total direct expenditures.
+Project activities, including the Genebank Platform, Crop Wild Relatives project and the development of crop-based strategies, together with the Crop Trust's long-term grants for the daily work of crop conservation, accounted for a total expenditure of USD 35.6 million in 2021, of which USD 33 million were related to program activities.
+Operational expenditures were 6% of total direct expenditures.
 The Crop Trust's small secretariat continues to focus on cost-effectiveness in achieving its objectives.
-This is vital, both to husband our resources for the future, and to maintain the trust of donors and partners.